 You could also you this super affordable garbage can made just for cars.
 It has great views on Amazon.

-Back Seat Organizer
+Use a Seat Back Organizer

 Rebekah @ Southern Boy Mom